viacoin/rust-viacoin/README.md

 # Rust Viacoin Library

-Library with support for de/serialization, parsing and executing on data structures and network messages related to Viacoin and other blockchain-based currencies.
+Library with support for de/serialization, parsing and executing on data structures and network messages related to Viacoin and other aux blockchain-based currencies.

 [Documentation](https://docs.rs/bitcoin/)